 Mark price

-Dated Option pricing and risk metrics are computed using the Black-Scholes model.
-The mark price depends on three dynamic inputs:
+Dated Option pricing and risk metrics are computed using the Black-76 model, which prices options directly off the forward price of the underlying.
+The mark price depends on the following dynamic inputs:

 Mark Implied Volatility